shulgaalexey/idgen/README.md

 For the simplest case, when You need a regular non-negative integer ID generation, it is recommended to use single_idgen class, as following.

-	/* Issue an instance of ID generator */ simple_idgen g;
+	/* Issue an instance of IDs generator */ simple_idgen g;

 	/* Get the firstly generated ID */